jokr3772/AICircuit/README.md

 ## Visualization

 Some of our visual results are as follows.
-For Two-Stage Voltage Amplifier(TSVA) we have:
+For Two-Stage Voltage Amplifier(TSVA), we have:

 TO BE ADDED